-Item 13 - Review of Accounts Review of Accounts - Triggering Factors Dan Botti serves as the Portfolio manager and is responsible for investments made in client accounts and the continuous review of those accounts.
+Item 13 - Review of Accounts Review of Accounts - Triggering Factors for Peregrine managed accounts PAA is responsible for investments made in client accounts and the continuous review of those accounts.
 PAA generally assigns a single percentage weighting for each security amongst all of its managed accounts.
 This means most clients will own the same securities and the same weighting.
 Investments allocated to client accounts are based on the financial condition of each client and prevailing economic factors that influence stock prices.
 These allocations can be mitigated by the perceived risk tolerance for each client.
 All three of these factors can change.
 There can be some variance in client accounts with respect to the securities and their weightings.
 Extensive research and experience is involved in managing the investments that comprise PAA's portfolios.
 PAA invests for short-term trading gains, long-term capital appreciation, and investment income.
 These are outlined in Item 8, B. All three strategies impact client portfolios.
 Client securities are bought and sold for a variety of reasons based on many sources of research.
 At times, the same stocks may be bought for some clients and sold for others depending on changing economic factors or client risk tolerance levels.
 Investments for clients are made for various reasons and strategies.
 Holding periods vary.
 Realized gains in accounts are mostly short term, less than one year.
-Individual clients can have different portfolios with different securities but generally, clients hold the same security purchased on the same date at the same price.
-Client length of tenure with PAA can determine the actual security holdings.
+Individual clients can have different portfolios with different securities but generally, clients hold the same security, purchased on the same date, at the same price.
+Client tenure with PAA can contribute to a variance in the holdings.
 For instance, a new client of less than one year will not necessarily own the same securities as clients that have been with PAA for a longer period.
-PAA uses "dynamic investment management" which is a process where securities are traded in order to realize gains from investing or to minimize losses.
+PAA uses "dynamic investment management", which is a process where securities are traded in order to realize gains from investing or to minimize losses.
 This process is the cornerstone to continuous management and review of client accounts.
-We believe this process will reduce risk and volatility for client accounts.
+We believe this process will reduce risk for client accounts.

 A consequence of trading is accounting for taxes.
 PAA is likely to register a significant number of trades in the course of a single tax year.
 Since PAA works to realize capital gains, these gains are subject to short term capital gains taxes.
-PAA generates quarterly performance reports for its clients.
+PAA provides written quarterly performance reports for its clients.
 These reports consist of a performance review highlighting the value of client accounts at the end of the quarter, showing contributions, withdrawals, capital appreciation, income, management fees paid, quarterly returns, annual returns and "since inception" returns.
 Also included in the quarterly report is a quarterly billing statement.
-Item 14 - Client Referrals and Other Compensation Compensation for Referrals PAA may compensate employees or non-employees for referring clients.
-These clients will be informed of this arrangement.
+Item 14 - Client Referrals and Other Compensation Compensation for Referrals Adviser may compensate employees or non-employees for referring clients.
+These clients will be informed of this arrangement and the conflicts.
 Item 15 - Custody Client assets are held at custodian brokers, whose websites allow clients to view their accounts online.
-Clients should check that reports from Peregrine match the statements from their custodian brokers.
+Clients are urged to compare the reports from the Adviser to the statements from their custodian brokers.
 Clients are required to sign authorization documents in order to wire transfer or pay our funds to third parties.
 Clients will also be required to provide verbal confirmation for any Fed funds wire.